 - Secrets of Baby Behavior and Cues – We offer this class to help you learn how to recognize hunger cues, sleep patterns, reasons for crying, and solutions to common concerns.

 - Farm to Family – Every June and July, the Farm to Family Program gives WIC participants coupons for free, locally grown, fresh vegetables and fruits from farmers’ markets.
-Find a participating farmers’ market near you.
+Click here for a list of markets authorized to accept coupons in 2017.

 - Growing Gardens – Once it’s time to get our gardens growing, join us to plant seeds and learn how to grow your very own garden.
 It’s something you will be able to enjoy all summer long!